2matttu/ezchem2/DESIGN.md

 To transfer the information inputted into the form into the table, I ultimately decided that I would input the data into a list of lists in application.py, with lists in the parent list corresponding to different chemicals/rows, and the elements in those child lists corresponding to the properties of those chemicals.
-I used a for loop inside a forever loop for this, and a conditional checking if name<x> existed at the end of each inside loop.
+I used a for loop inside a forever loop for this, and a conditional checking if name"x" existed at the end of each inside loop.
 For instance, if application.py sees that request.form.get(name9) is "None", that means there is no 10th row/chemical, meaning that all the information has been saved in the list and application.py can safety render table.html and pass on that list.
 Again, looking at the source code will give a better sense of how it works.